(Last Updated On: April 6, 2020)

 Q: What’s your patient population like?

 Is the hospital in an underserved area?
 Do you get patients from different states?
-What is typically seen on the unit?
-(I once worked in a hospital in Phoenix where nurses had to take self defense classes before starting because the hospital was located in a rough area of town.
+What is typically seen in the unit?
+(I once worked in a hospital in Phoenix where nurses had to take self-defense classes before starting because the hospital was located in a rough area of town.
 Would this make you uncomfortable? )

 Q: At what point in my orientation will I be able to care for critically ill babies?